The Solar Eclipse occurs on December 26th, 05.13am GMT, at 4 degrees 07′ Capricorn.

 “The Two of Pentacles is sometimes referred to as the juggler because he represents keeping two or more projects going, or working toward two goals, at the same time.
 He also embodies cleverness and the ability to keep a careful eye on more than one situation.

 The rolling sea suggests emotional ups and downs as wait for more input (ships).
 This makes it difficult to keep ourselves grounded, as the one foot in the Rider-Waite card implies.
 Well progress is made step by step, this card reminds us.
-If we are patient, our ships will arrive in due time.”
+If we are patient, our ships will arrive in due time.” ~ Spiritual Tarot by Echols, Mueller and Thomson, page 11

-With the eclipse occuring alongside Jupiter in Capricorn, and trine Uranus in Taurus – both earth signs, the influence is likely to be felt mostly in the material realms – work/job, place of residence, finances and legal matters.
+With the eclipse occurring alongside Jupiter in Capricorn, and trine Uranus in Taurus – both earth signs, the influence is likely to be felt mostly in the material realms – work/job, place of residence, finances and legal matters.

 Also of note is that Mercury is out of bounds from December 22nd until January 12th 2020 – meaning that Mercurial realms of influence could be experienced as exaggerated or unusual, out of step, perhaps in some ways slightly similar to when Mercury is retrograde.